Luxurious Scented Soy Candles

 At PAIRFUM we commit to you never to compromise on quality and our natural wax candle are made from 100% natural waxes.
 In other words, we do not add paraffin to our candles.

-This is the strongest point of a high quality soy candle.
+This is the strongest point of high quality natural soy candles.

 With soy being natural, it does not contain toxins that are carcinogenic !